osbuild/weldr-client/README.md

 which packages, and what versions, to install into the image.
 They can also define a limited set of customizations to make to the final image.

-Example blueprints can be found in [here](https://github.com/osbuild/weldr-client/examples/), with a simple one looking like this:
+Example blueprints can be found in [here][examples], with a simple one looking like this:

     name = "base"
     description = "A base system with bash"